 Frederick D. Payne

-Mr. Payne came to DWD from Honda Manufacturing of Indiana, LLC (HMIN), as Chief Administrator where he was responsible for the Business Division, and was one of three senior and executive leaders on the Company Operating Committee.
-Mr. Payne also served as the company’s Secretary and Compliance Officer.
+Mr. Payne came to DWD from Honda Manufacturing of Indiana, LLC (HMIN), as Chief Administrator where he was responsible for the Business Division, which consisted of all support functions including Legal, IT, Accounting/Finance, Planning, Corporate Affairs, Facilities, Administration and Inclusion & Diversity.
+Mr. Payne was one of three senior and executive leaders on the Company Operating Committee responsible for overall operations.
+During his time at HMIN, Mr. Payne served in a variety of leadership roles, including, General Counsel, Secretary and Compliance Officer, as well as representing HMIN across North America on the Retirement & 401(k) Committee and Inclusion Committee.

 He is a graduate of the Indiana University Maurer School of Law and Grambling State University.
 Mr. Payne and his wife, Kelly, reside in Indianapolis.